Corn Mazes and Fall Farm Fun for Long Island Kids

 Lewin Farms — Wading River

 The corn maze at Lewin Farms is redesigned each year.
-Open on weekends and holidays in October, this five-acre maze is challenging and fun for most age groups.
+Open on weekends and holidays in the fall, this five-acre maze is challenging and fun for most age groups.
 Markers along the way let you know if you’re going in the right direction.
 Completion time is about 30 minutes.
+Children must be accompanied by an adult.
+Pick your own apples, pumpkins, tomatoes, and peppers while you are there!

 May’s Farm — Wading River